taostat/taostats-docs/docs/Bittensor/subnet/mining/miner.md

 With autostake, all incentive from all hotkeys are automatically staked to one hotkey.
 Generally, a miner would choose a validator to earn staking rewards.

-This does complicate the seperation of mining rewards with staking rewards.
+This does complicate the separation of mining rewards with staking rewards.
 There is a Taostats API for the transfer of mining rewards:

 # Helpful links